lisaoude/gifinder-pwa/README.md

 ## :muscle::boom: Performance

-To improved the performance of my Web App, I ran it through the Chrome Lighthouse tool three separate times.
+To improve the performance of my Web App, I ran it through the Chrome Lighthouse tool three separate times.

 #### Lighthouse test 1 - No optimizations added
-First, I ran mu Web App through as it was - no performance based optimizations added.
+First, I ran my Web App through as it was - no performance based optimizations added.
 As you can see, ...
 <!-- Add picture here -->
 <!-- !!!!!!!!! -->